etrepat/baum/README.md

 configured to work with the Nested Set behaviour provided by Baum.
 You SHOULD take a look at those files, as each of them describes how they can be customized.

+Also, if you like to separately create the migration and model files, you can do it like this:

+    php artisan baum:migration MODEL
+    php artisan baum:model MODEL

 Next, you would probably run `artisan migrate` to apply the migration.

 ### Model configuration